Deformation Quantization via Categorical Factorization Homology: Deformation quantization of categories

 \begin{definition} A \emph{quantization} of an almost Poisson category $\Ca_\varepsilon$ is an element of the (homotopy) fiber of $-\otimes_{\C[[\hbar]]} \C_{\varepsilon}$ at $\Ca_\varepsilon$. \end{definition}

-\begin{remark} To compute factorization homology we need sifted colimits to exist.
-This requires us to not only work with flat or topological free modules but allow for more general modules.
+\begin{remark} For us it is important that factorization homology commutes with taking the classical limit.
+This requires us to not only work with flat or topologically-free modules but allow for more general modules.
 Being a flat deformation hence becomes a property which has to be checked independently for examples of interest.
-Even if the input is flat, the output of factorization homology might not be in general. \end{remark}
+Even if the input is flat, the output of factorization homology might not be in general -- see Example \ref{Ex: torsion}. \end{remark}

 \begin{lemma} The naive tensor product of $\C[[\hbar]]$-, and $\mathbb{C}_\varepsilon$-enriched categories equips the bicategories $\BD_n\mhyphen\Cat$ and $\Pois_n\mhyphen\Cat$ with a symmetric monoidal structure, and the functor $\otimes_{\C[[\hbar]]} \C_\varepsilon \colon \BDCat{i} \to \PCat{i}$ is a symmetric monoidal homomorphism. \end{lemma} The above lemma follows from more general statements in Appendix \ref{appendix:pullback} about pullbacks, see Proposition \ref{prop:SMBCpullback} and Proposition \ref{prop:SMBCpullbackmap}.